jocmp/ao-games-solution/README.md

     its own piece number, 1 or 2.

+## Getting started
+To run the project, `git clone https://github.com/josiahcambell/ao-games-solution.git`

+To build and deploy, run `./gradlew deploySolution`, or `gradle deploySolution` if you have the Gradle daemon installed.
+Deploying the solution will also run the unit tests.

 ## Comments

 >What purpose does this comment serve?
 It’s certainly not more informative than the